Samuel Birch (British Army officer)

-Major General Samuel Birch (21 February 1735 – 1811) was an officer in the British army during the American Revolution that served as the commandant of New York City.
+Major-General Samuel Birch (21 February 1735 – 1811) was a British Army officer who served as the commandant of New York City during the American Revolution.
 He helped free and shelter thousands of slaves as recorded in the Book of Negroes.
-He was the commander of the 17th Regiment of (Light) Dragoons, the only British cavalry regiment in America.
+Birch was the commander of the 17th Regiment of (Light) Dragoons, the only British cavalry regiment in North America.
 He participated in most of the significant engagements in the north.
 He is known for leading the failed attempt to kidnap George Washington.